 Brick screen with seven blind recessed arches.

-The final Pickford town house that was thought to be built in Ashbourne was Compton House (1768-70), which was built for a young lawyer (Thomas Beresford) who had made his fortune from coal mining.
+The final Pickford town house that was thought to be built in Ashbourne was Compton House (1768-70), which was built for a young lawyer (Francis Beresford) who had made his fortune from coal mining.
 The house, like ‘The Grey House’, was constructed with an ashlar stone facade over three storeys.
 However, the Palladian detailing differs from the two earlier houses in that the Venetian windows flank the central fanlight door case on the ground floor, which is decorated with vermiculated pilasters.
 The first floor windows are traditional 4/3 ratio sash windows situated in three shallow recessed arches.
 This facade is identical to a house designed by Pickford around the same period on Friar Gate, Derby (No 44), which is situated near Pickford’s own house to the west of the city. ♣

 The ashlar stone facade of Compton House, currently designated Grade II.